The Ironman Thun '26 Journey

 Guiding Principle

-Maximize the chance of getting to the start line in Thun on Junly 5th in one piece.
+Maximize the chance of getting to the start line in Thun on July 5th in one piece.

-It is better to show up undertrained than injuired.
+It is better to show up undertrained than injured.

 Said the great man who coached me as a junior orienteerer, I’ve lived by that ever since, and when I strayed I regretted.

-Consequently, there is no hard performance goal, crossing the finsih line would be huge.
+Consequently, there is no hard performance goal, crossing the finish line would be huge.
 Soft performance goal maybe: getting it all over with in 11.5 hours total.

 Nov 17, Week 1 of the winter epoch